theobald-software/theobald-software.github.io/_includes/_content/en/bw-hierarchies/table-output.md

 - **NodeName:**
 The node’s (technical) name.
 - **NodeText:**
-The descriptive text in the respective logon language (only when FetchText is set to *true* in the settings).<br>
+The description text of the node.
+This column is only created when the extraction setting **Fetch description texts** is active.<br>
 ![Hierarchy-Table-Output](/img/content/Hierarchy-Table-Output-Result.png){:class="img-responsive"}

 ### Output in SAP
-The Hierarchy PM_COUNTRY has the following format in SAP:<br>
+The original Hierarchy PM_COUNTRY has the following format in SAP:<br>
 ![Hierarchy-Table-SAP](/img/content/Hierarchy-Table-Output.png){:class="img-responsive"}

 The corresponding flat data output in a browser looks as follows:<br>